zcash/zips/drafts/zip-daira-mempool-limitation.rst

 demand.
 It may also be useful for nodes running in memory-constrained environments to reduce this parameter.

-The limit of 100000 entries in RecentlyEvicted bounds the memory needed for this data structure.
-Since a txid is 32 bytes and a timestamp 8 bytes, 100000 entries can be stored in ~4 MB, which is small compared to other node memory usage (in particular, small compared to the maximum memory usage of the mempool itself under the default ``mempool.tx_cost_limit``).
-100000 entries should be sufficient to mitigate any performance loss caused by re-accepting transactions that were previously evicted.
-In particular, since a transaction has a minimum cost of 1000, and the default ``mempool.tx_cost_limit`` is 80000000, at most 80000 transactions can be in the mempool of a node using the default parameters.
+The limit of ``eviction_memory_entries`` = 40000 entries in RecentlyEvicted bounds the memory needed for this data structure.
+Since a txid is 32 bytes and a timestamp 8 bytes, 40000 entries can be stored in ~1.6 MB, which is small compared to other node memory usage (in particular, small compared to the maximum memory usage of the mempool itself under the default ``mempool.tx_cost_limit``).
+``eviction_memory_entries`` entries should be sufficient to mitigate any performance loss caused by re-accepting transactions that were previously evicted.
+In particular, since a transaction has a minimum cost of 4000, and the default ``mempool.tx_cost_limit`` is 80000000, at most 20000 transactions can be in the mempool of a node using the default parameters.
 While the number of transactions “in flight” or across the mempools of all nodes in the network could exceed this number, we believe that is unlikely to be a problem in practice.

+Note that the RecentlyEvicted queue is intended as a performance optimization under certain conditions, rather than as a DoS-mitigation measure in itself.

 The default expiry of 40 blocks after Blossom activation represents an expected time of 50 minutes.
 Therefore (even if some blocks are slow), most legitimate